waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12).
-    - **Status:** Actively testing the hypothesis that the Hiker on Mt.
-Moon 1F will trade for my revived fossil.
+    - **Status:** The Hiker trade hypothesis failed.
+Now testing the hypothesis that the other fossil has respawned on B2F, possibly after re-battling the Super Nerd.
     - **Next Step:** Travel to Mt.
-Moon 1F to interact with the Hiker at (6,7).
+Moon B2F to find the Super Nerd and the original fossil location.

 # III.
 Battle Intel
 - **Type Effectiveness Chart (Verified):**